hamzaeIalaoui/myResearch/README.md

-# myResearch
+# myResearch Front End
-A web app built by students to help matching students and faculty from all the departments of Al Akhawayn University to collaborate on research projects.
+the front end Coded with React js